 The House system gives our children a sense of belonging to something bigger than their year group but smaller than the whole school.
 It provides an element of competition for events, as diverse as Sports Days or Easter Egg competitions, and encourages team spirit and working together to achieve a goal.
 Year 6 House Captains deliver assemblies, promote participation in house events and contribute to ideas for competitions and reward days.

 House Points are awarded for good work, effort and behaviour throughout school.
 Each week, in Years 1 and 2, Crumbs, the House Teddy is awarded to the winning house.
-Children in Upper School, are awarded their Bronze, Silver and Gold awards for individual House points, which also contribute to the Whole School House trophy presented at the end of the year at our Prize day at the Leeds Town Hall.
-House rewards day at the end of the year is always one to look forward to.
+Children in Upper School, are awarded their Bronze, Silver and Gold awards for individual House points, which also contribute to the Whole School House trophy presented at our end of year Prize day .
+House rewards day is also a key event in the summer term.